 - Psychotherapy.
 Conversing with a pediatric psychotherapist may help you and your child dig deep, understand their emotions, and deal with them.

 - Support Group.
-Joining a cerebral palsy support group can be a great way for your child to meet other children with cerebral palsy.
+Joining a cerebral palsy support group can be a great way for your child to meet other children with cerebral palsy who may be able to relate to their experiences.
 Support groups can also be a great source of information for parents.

 - Physical Therapy.
 Physical therapy will help children with cerebral palsy improve their mobility through stretching and strengthening exercises.
-These will help lengthen spastic muscles and maintain range of motion.
+These can help lengthen spastic muscles, maintain range of motion, and manage pain.

 - Adaptive Sports Program.
 Participating in adaptive sports programs can be a great way to improve mobility and socialize with other children.

 Problematic Behavior and Cerebral Palsy

 It’s important to understand that some behavior problems may not be related to cerebral palsy at all.